Gregory of Sinai

 Gregory of Sinai is particularly associated with his careful description of what he calls the three methods of prayer — a practical taxonomy that gives beginners clear orientation.

 The first method is reading, psalmody, and vocal prayer: the engagement of the mind through words, whether chanted in the Divine Office, read from scripture, or spoken in personal prayer.
 This is where most people begin, and Gregory does not dismiss it.
-The engagement of the attention through words is genuine prayer, and for many people it opens into something deeper.
+The engagement of attention through words is genuine prayer, and for many people it opens into something deeper.

 The third method is the one Gregory most consistently describes and recommends: the direct return of the mind to the heart, the holding of the Name in the depths of one's being, without image or word beyond the prayer itself.
-"The mind should be in the heart," he writes — a formulation that sounds spatial but points to something about the integration of cognitive and affective dimensions of the person, the gathering of scattered attention into a unified interior presence.
+"The mind should be in the heart" — a formulation that sounds spatial but points to something about the integration of cognitive and affective dimensions of the person, the gathering of scattered attention into a unified interior presence.
 This is nepsis in its most concentrated form: alert, non-reactive, awake.

 The Jesus Prayer in Practice